|

 unanimously hailed magnum opus is still graced with a fragile beauty,

-coups is no longer vibrant, radical or relevant.
+coups is no longer vibrant, radical or particularly relevant.
 It's a classically

 told story about a mild juvenile delinquent, his struggling parents, and